-Enclose a letter which includes your name, address, telephone number, and serial number, model of the firearm, and your repair authorization number.
+Enclose a letter which includes your name, address, telephone number, firearm serial number and model, and repair authorization number.
 Describe in detail the trouble you have experienced with your firearm, or the work you wish to have done.
 Merely stating that the firearm "needs repair" is inadequate information.
 Please enclose copies of any previous correspondence.